Skip to content

 • The put the problem into context.

-By removing the issue, the objectives can be achieved.
-You might write a strategy in a way that directly addresses the issue.
-Or, a group of strategies together might address a variety of issues.
-It can get messy after this: one issue may need to strategies to adequately address it.
+Let’s be honest.
+It’s not always so clear and easy to have one strategy removing one problem.
+Sometimes you may need a group of strategies to address a variety of issues.
+Or, one issue may need to multiple strategies to adequately address it.
 Or, one strategy might address multiple issues.

-A tactic is a specific step of action, planned and implemented to make a strategy operative.
-A few aspects will separate a strategy from a tactic.
+A tactic is a specific step of action, planned and implemented to make a strategy operative, if not meet the organisation’s objectives and measurement.

 Thoughts, questions or disagreements?
 Bring’em on!
 Please add your comments below.